techblitzdev/TechBlitz/README.md

-# TechBlitz
+<h3 align="center">TechBlitz</h3>

-TechBlitz is an open-source LeetCode alternative to help developers of all abilities stay on top of their tech stack.
+<p align="center">TechBlitz is an open-source, mobile-friendly software education platform to empower developers to stay on top of their tech.</p>

 ## Overview